Solve: 2/3a + 1/4b + 1/8c + 1/4a = ? | Fraction Expression

 Watch the teacher solve the problem with clear explanations

-00:20 Multiply each fraction by the denominator of the other fraction to find the common denominator
+00:27 Now, multiply each fraction by the denominator of the other fraction to get a common denominator.

 Step-by-step written solution